graebnerc/trade-typology/README.md

 `src/clustering.R` conducts all the clustering exercises and produces figure 2, as well as tables 2 and 3.

-`src/data_preparation.R` has been used to assemble the data set.
-Will not be called by default since the data set used for the clustering in the paper has been saved as `data/clustering_data_used.csv`.
-But it is provided for reasons of transparency.

 `src/descript-figures.R` creates figures 3, 4, 5 and 6.

 `src/system_spec.R` has been used to get the system specification used to create the figures of the published paper.

 ## Data

 For more information about the data set see the supplementary material in the working paper.
 The data has also been published in the [Harvard Dataverse](https://doi.org/10.7910/DVN/NADWIL).